redshifttt/config/README.md

-# Nix{,OS} Configuration
+# Nix/NixOS Configuration

-This is my NixOS configuration.
+This is my Nix/NixOS configuration.

 Currently only have a single configuration for my PC (vesta) but will expand eventually.